 Youth is being served on the Carolina Hurricanes and youth is serving the Hurricanes quite well.
 Four of the top five scorers for Carolina during the 2015-16 NHL season were 23 or younger.

 There is just a litany of young talent at this team’s disposal, from teenaged defenceman Noah Hanifan to early 20s forwards Elias Lindholm and Victor Rask.
 And it’s easy to forget that two of the established stars of this team, forward Jeff Skinner and defenceman Justin Faulk, are also still in their early 20s.

 One of the dilemmas facing the Hurricanes in the Metropolitan Division is that they really are housed with no natural rivals.
 Think about it.
 Who is Carolina’s rival?
 The New York Rangers?
 The New Jersey Devils?
 The Columbus Blue Jackets?

 Well, you get the picture.
 In reality – and in geograpic common sense for that matter – Carolina is much better suited for the Atlantic Division.

-There would be an obvious rivalry with the Tampa Bay Lightning and Florida Panthers, and a historic rivalry with the Detroit Red Wings, fueled by the long-standing bitterness between owners Peter Karmanos of the Hurricanes and Mike Ilitch of Detroit, who ran opposing youth hockey organizations in the Detroit area long before either purchased NHL franchises.
+There would be an obvious rivalry with the Tampa Bay Lightning and Florida Panthers, and a historic rivalry with the Detroit Red Wings, fueled by the long-standing bitterness between owners Peter Karmanos of the Hurricanes and the Ilitch family of Detroit, who ran opposing youth hockey organizations in the Detroit area long before either purchased NHL franchises.